rails/rails/guides/source/association_basics.md

 ##### `:validate`

-If you set the `:validate` option to `false`, then associated objects will not be validated whenever you save this object.
-By default, this is `true`: associated objects will be validated when this object is saved.
+If you set the `:validate` option to `false`, then new associated objects will not be validated whenever you save this object.
+By default, this is `true`: new associated objects will be validated when this object is saved.

 #### Scopes for `has_many`